lionel87/ts-dispatcher/README.md

 There are too many Event Dispatcher implementations on the net.
 Yet here I am making another one.
 To be honest a fully functional event dispatcher can be made with 3 lines of code.
 What this package additionally provides are a set of type declarations attached to the dispatcher class.
-With these type declarations your IDE will provide code completion for all possible event.
+With these type declarations your IDE will provide code completion for all possible events.

 ## Usage